 (1) Foreigners may be admitted to studies in a degree programme in Czech or a foreign language, if:

-- their education has been recognized to fulfil the education required by the Act for admission to the given type of degree programme,
+a) their education has been recognised to fulfil the education required by the Act for admission to the given type of degree programme,

-(2) In cases worthy of special consideration, the Dean may decide on an appropriate modification of the terms and conditions of admission and deadlines for enrolment of foreigners in studies.
+(2) In cases worthy of special consideration, the Dean may decide on an appropriate modification of deadlines or other conditions of admission and deadlines for enrolment of foreigners in studies.

-(3) A foreigner who has received the status of a USB student becomes a member of the USB academic community with all related rights and obligations.
+(3) A foreigner who has received the status of a USB student becomes a member of the academic community of the USB with all related rights and obligations.

 (2) The amount of the study-related fee pursuant to Section 58 (3) of the Act shall be set as follows:

-- for students of Faculties with a studies implementation costs coefficient (hereinafter referred to as "coefficient") of less than or equal to 1,5: basis × 3,5;
+a) for students of faculties with a studies implementation costs coefficient (hereinafter referred to as "coefficient") of less than or equal to 1,5: basis × 3,5;

-- for students of Faculties with a studies implementation costs coefficient greater than 1,5 and less or equal to 2,0: basis × 4,25;
+b) for students of faculties with a studies implementation costs coefficient greater than 1,5 and less or equal to 2,0: basis × 4,25;

-- for students of Faculties with a studies implementation costs coefficient greater than 2,0: basis × 5.
+c) for students of faculties with a studies implementation costs coefficient greater than 2,0: basis × 5.

-(3) If the basis for calculating the study-related fees announced by the Ministry of Education, Youth and Sports falls under the amount of CZK 2,400, the basis in the formula for calculating the fee is replaced by 1.5 of the basis.
+(3) If the basis for calculating the study-related fees announced by the Ministry of Education, Youth and Sports (hereinafter as the “MEYS”) falls under the amount of CZK 2,400, the basis in the formula for calculating the fee is replaced by an amount equal to 1.5 times the basis.